Oneflow-Inc/DLPerf/README.md

 ### Evaluated Deep Learning Frameworks

-6 deep learning frameworks are evaluated in this repository, they are:
+Multiple deep learning frameworks are evaluated in this repository, they are:

 1. OneFlow

 2. TensorFlow 1.x and 2.x

 3. PyTorch

 4. MXNet

 5. PaddlePaddle
-6. MindSpore

 More and more frameworks will be included in the future, such as  MegEngine.

 ### Evaluated Deep Neural Network models

-There are two main types of models tested in this repository, generally includes :
+There are two main type of model cases tested in this repository, generally includes :

-- Common model
+- Common cases

-- Special model
+- Special cases

 The first type is classical deep neural network models that used to evaluate the performance of each framework,such as: